johnerinjery/mangadex-dl/README.md

 to ensure package is installed correctly, run this script form shell:

 ```
-mangadex_dl --version
+mangadex-dl --version
 ```
 and it should return the version of managdex-dl you downloaded.

 if you see an error like this :

 ```
-'mangadex_dl' is not recognized as an internal or external command,
+'mangadex-dl' is not recognized as an internal or external command,
 operable program or batch file.
 ```